vipulnaik/diet-exercise-health/notes/lipid-lowering-strategies.md

   to lifestyle and supplements.

 * One-time benchmarking of current state of things that the lipids are
-  affecting: coronary artery calcium (CAC) comes to mind right now.
+  affecting: the Lifeline Screening package (includes carotid artery scan, PAD arterial disease test, abdominal aortic aneurysm test, and atrial fibrillation test), coronary artery calcium (CAC).
 Maybe also get an echo and cardiac MRI to gauge risk of aortic valve stenosis, which my Lp(a) places me at risk for.

 ### Pharma investigations

 * Statins: Cost, side-effects, specific risk factors for me, likely trajectory of these costs, estimate of how much they'll help at various doses.

+* Ezetimibe

+* Bempedoic acid

 * PCSK9 inhibitors (injections): Cost, process of doing the injection, pros and cons, likely trajectory of these costs, estimate of how